No frills required when crafting a successful resume.

 My first resume out of college was printed on a type of paper that was supposed to look like you could see the paper grains.
 With a pink tint.
-Somewhere I had learned that “interesting” paper could make the difference between my resume being noticed and not.
-And while I did get some comments from female interviewers like, “Pretty paper!” or “Cool paper!” that does not mean I got the job.
+Somewhere I had learned that “interesting” paper could make the difference in getting my resume noticed.
+And while I did get some comments from female interviewers like, “Pretty paper!” or “Cool paper!”, that does not mean I got the job.
 In fact, I wasn’t hired anywhere I submitted that resume.
-Later, after I got some resume writing training and rewrote the resume to make it simpler, and submissions became electronic, I got the jobs.
+Later, after I got some resume writing training and rewrote the resume to make it simpler, I got the jobs.

 Back then, companies did not use applicant tracking systems (ATS) and the world economy was very different.
 Companies have changed from mentoring employees to demanding benefits from employees.
 We’re in the “what can you do for us?” era.

 So, while your resume with the beautiful fonts, specially formatted indents and nice graphics on the border might look attractive to you, it does not look good to the hirer.
 In fact, all that great, creative work it took to make your resume layout stand out might actually block it from successfully passing the ATS.

 Companies and hirers want simplicity in resumes and resume layouts.
 One to two simple fonts, maximum.
 No fancy borders.
 Plain white paper.
 Most application submissions are electronic now, anyway, so the hiring company will be printing the resume — on its own plain white paper.
 Interviewers want the resume to be calming and easy to read so they can, you know, read it.
 Remember, the hirer might be reading hundreds of these things.
 The company is looking for any reason to discard an applicant.
 That means your script font might be a deterrent, not an asset.
 Can you read it?